Hawks vs Magic: Game Preview, Betting Odds, Injury Report, Projected Starting Lineups For Today's Game

 Game Preview

-Coming into tonight's game, the Hawks are 5th in the NBA in PPG, 14th in FG%, 15th in 3PA, 18th in 3P%, 2nd in FTA, 26th in turnovers, and 14th in rebounding.
+In the regular season, the Hawks finished 5th in the NBA in PPG, 14th in FG%, 15th in 3PA, 18th in 3P%, 2nd in FTA, 26th in turnovers, and 14th in rebounding.
 Per Cleaning the Glass, Atlanta is 14th in points per 100 possessions, 15th in effective field goal percentage, 22nd in turnover percentage, 11th in offensive rebounding percentage, and 7th in free throw rate.

-Currently, the Hawks rank 27th in PPG allowed, 28th in field goal percentage allowed, 16th in three-point attempts allowed, and 28th in three-point percentage allowed.
+The Hawks ranked 27th in PPG allowed, 28th in field goal percentage allowed, 16th in three-point attempts allowed, and 28th in three-point percentage allowed.
 Per Cleaning the Glass, Atlanta is 19th in points allowed per 100 possessions and 28th in effective field goal percentage allowed.

-Although it didn't show up in their last game against the Hawks, the absence of Jalen Suggs has further comprised the spacing of Orlando's offense.
-They're 28th in points per game, 27th in FG%, 22nd in 3PA, 30th in 3P%, 5th in FTA, 16th in turnovers, and 27th in rebounding.
+Orlando's offense has been a work-in-progress for most of the season.
+They finished 28th in points per game, 27th in FG%, 22nd in 3PA, 30th in 3P%, 5th in FTA, 16th in turnovers, and 27th in rebounding.
 Per Cleaning the Glass, Orlando is 26th in points per 100 possessions, 29th in effective field goal percentage, 20th in turnover percentage, 13th in offensive rebounding percentage, and 2nd in free throw rate.

-The Magic have an excellent defense to fall back on when their offense is struggling.
-They are 1st in PPG allowed, 15th in field goal percentage allowed, 1st in three-point attempts allowed, and 20th in three-point percentage allowed.
+Fortunately for them, the Magic have an excellent defense to fall back on when their offense is struggling.
+They finished 1st in PPG allowed, 15th in field goal percentage allowed, 1st in three-point attempts allowed, and 20th in three-point percentage allowed.
 Per Cleaning the Glass, Orlando is 2nd in points allowed per 100 possessions and 10th in effective field goal percentage allowed.

-One player who could get a lot of run in today's game is forward Mo Gueye.
-Gueye has been a starter for the Hawks since Johnson's injury and he flashes high-level ability as a defender and rebounder.
-The consistency isn't there, but nights like his double-double against the Philadelphia 76ers are a glimpse into what he can give Atlanta.
-He scored 10 points and pulling in a career-high 18 rebounds.
-Gueye has also swung important games for the Hawks, the best example being hitting four threes against the Milwaukee Bucks to finish with 15 points and 11 rebounds in a upset win for Atlanta.
-Gueye has been thrust into a bigger role than planned, but he is managing it well and should be critical in the Orlando matchup.
-His size and defensive ability is helpful against big wings like Banchero in spurts and he gives the Hawks some ability to rest Onyeka Okongwu.
+One important key to the Magic's success against Atlanta has been their ability to draw free throws.
+A big part of their recent win over the Hawks was getting 31 free throw attempts to Atlanta's 22.
+A lot of that comes from how difficult it is to stop Paolo Banchero from scoring without fouling.
+Whether it's Mo Gueye, Zaccharie Risacher or someone else, the Hawks are going to have to be very disciplined against Banchero and do everything they can to not make it easy for him.

-Even though most of Atlanta's usual starting lineup has been designated as questionable for this matchup, Zaccharie Risacher appears ready to play in some capacity during today's game.
-This could be a nice confidence builder for the rookie heading into the biggest game of his young career.
-Risacher has been up and down at times this season, but he's certainly on a upswing.
-Since the All-Star Break, the French wing has averaged 14.9 points and 4.1 rebounds on 50/40.4/71% shooting splits.
-That 40.4% mark from deep is on 5.4 attempts per game, so it is a fairly healthy sample size.
-He still isn't the most consistent player and he benefits greatly from having Trae Young's gravity to work off of, but he'll get a chance to take a more active role in the offense today.
-Even though it'll likely be for only a few minutes, that type of experience can only help him and gives Hawks fans a somewhat rare look into Risacher's full skillset as a rookie.
+Speaking of making things easier for Orlando, the Magic capitalize on offenses that are careless with possession.
+They rank 2nd in the league with a 16.9% turnover percentage.
+Atlanta on the other hand is near the bottom of the league in turnovers, ranking 22nd on offense with a 15.0% turnover percentage per Cleaning the Glass.
+In the first three games against Orlando this season, the Hawks averaged 14.3 turnovers per game, including games where they had 18 and one where they had 16.
+Orlando loves to create chaos with turnovers and the Hawks have to limit that if they want to advance to the playoffs.

 Injury Report